Fundamental analysis is a technique employed by investors and traders to assess the value of an asset.

 Technical traders trade on momentum and usually enter into positions of a shorter time span, where fundamental analysts value finding long-term potential.

-There are two types of fundamental analysis: quantitative and qualitative.
+There are two types of fundamental factors: quantitative analysis and qualitative analysis.

 Many fundamental analysts consider that both qualitative and quantitative analysis work together to provide a more in-depth analysis.